PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-behat-tests.md

 #### Run Behat on this new scenario

 This scenario is now runnable by Behat.
 I add it to the `free_shipping.feature` file.
+Now this scenario is part of the PrestaShop testing suite for Behat !

-I run the whole feature to see the output:
+Let's see what happens if I run the whole feature to see the output:

 ```bash
 # from the PrestaShop root folder
 php ./vendor/bin/behat -c tests/Integration/Behaviour/behat.yml --name="free shipping"
 ```

-I use the `--name` filter to allow Behat to target my specific file and not all the available tests.
+(I use the `--name` filter to allow Behat to target my specific file, and not all the available tests)

-Behat detects that some steps are not defined yet and suggests to create them for me:
+We can see that Behat detects that some steps are not defined yet and suggests to create them for me:
 ```
  >> cart suite has undefined steps.
 Please choose the context to generate snippets:
 ```

+That is one great asset from Behat: if it is unable to match one of the steps with one existing regexp, it can generate snippets ready-to-use for us !

-However I am rather going to check into existing Context files (in `tests/Integration/Behaviour/Features/Context/` folder) to see if I can re-use existing steps (to avoid unnecessary duplication).
+However I am rather going to check into existing Context files (in `tests/Integration/Behaviour/Features/Context/` folder) to see if I can re-use existing steps.
+It's better to avoid unnecessary duplication.

 Luckily for me, it seems I can use existing steps for my whole feature!
-We will see later how to add a new step.
+So we do not need to add new Behat steps in the Context file.
+We will however see later how to add a new step.

-After checking available existing steps from either the other Feature files or the Context files, I have replaced all my steps by steps by steps that are already understandable by Behat.
+Back to my usecase: I check available existing steps from either the other Feature files or the Context files, so I can reuse them to replace all the steps I have written by steps that are already understandable by Behat.

 Here is my scenario now:

 ```yml
   Scenario: With free shipping voucher, there is no shipping fees